EU AI Act: what it really means for mid-market companies

 The honest takeaway

 No panic, but do not ignore it either.
 Most AI in mid-market companies falls under limited-risk or minimal-risk, not high-risk.
-The high-risk deadline is now settled at 2 December 2027, but 2 August 2026 still stands for transparency and oversight: exactly the part that hits most SMEs.
-The win is knowing which tier each use case falls under first.
+Annex III systems follow from 2 December 2027; high-risk AI in regulated products from 2 August 2028.
+The transparency rules still start on 2 August 2026.
+First determine which category each use case actually falls into.

 This is not legal advice.
 The EU AI Act is still getting implementing rules and guidance; details can shift.
 For your own situation, have a lawyer look at it.